-Julius “Jerry” Loeser is of counsel in the firm’s Chicago office whose practice focuses on banking regulation.
-He has extensive experience in counseling financial services clients on, among other things, bank acquisitions, privacy, financial modernization, the USA PATRIOT Act, Basel II, lending limits, capital, trust, affiliate transactions, and Federal Reserve, OCC, and FDIC regulations.
+Julius “Jerry” Loeser is of counsel in the firm’s Chicago office, and his practice focuses on banking regulation.
+He has extensive experience in counseling financial services clients on, among other things, bank acquisitions, privacy, financial modernization, the USA PATRIOT Act, Basel II and III, lending limits, capital, trust, affiliate transactions, and Federal Reserve, OCC, FDIC, and CFPB regulations.

-Prior to working at large corporate law firms, Mr. Loeser was chief regulatory and compliance counsel for Comerica Bank, where he also served earlier as general counsel of its retail bank division and senior vice president and deputy general counsel.
-He also held executive roles at Wells Fargo & Co.
+Prior to working at large corporate law firms, Mr. Loeser was chief regulatory and compliance counsel for Comerica Bank, where he also served as senior vice president and deputy general counsel and as general counsel of its retail bank division.
+Before that, he served as chief regulatory in-house counsel at Wells Fargo & Co.
 Mr. Loeser began his legal career advising the Board of Governors of the Federal Reserve System in Washington, D.C.

 Some of Mr. Loeser’s recent representative matters include:

 - Reviewing a major credit card company’s credit bureau reporting policies and processes

 - Reviewing and revising international banking entity regulations for the Attorney-General of a U. S. Territory

 - Advising a regional bank on public welfare investments

 - Advising a nationally-recognized investment manager on the effect of the Volcker Rule on tender option bonds

 - Advising a money center bank on the effect of the Volcker Rule on tax credit investments